 “Destruction” is being translated from the Greek word ἀπώλεια (apōleia) which can also mean, according to the Greek lexicon, "the destruction which consists of eternal misery in hell."

-"Wide is the gate and broad is the road" is the description given of the road that leads to "destruction."
-What is the wide gate and broad road?
+"Wide is the gate and broad is the road" is the description given of the choice that leads to "destruction."

 The broad road is the easy path.
 The path of least resistance.
 It is the materialistic path.
 The path of following those who do not worship the Supreme Being.
 The path of focusing upon the temporary pleasures and accolades of the physical body.